 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term stay residents who required more assistance with activities of daily living over time.
-ADL's include activities such as dressing and using the bathroom.
+This metric measures the percent of long-term stay residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and continence.
+Some believe that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This is the number of hospitalizations per 1,000 days of care.
-There is generally a correlation between having fewer hospitalizations and the quality of long-term care.
+This tells you the number of times residents are hospitalized per 1,000 days of patient care.
+There is usually a correlation between reduced hospitalizations and the overall quality of long-term care.

 Short-term Care: Rehospitalizations